Automated daily tax-loss harvesting is available, at no additional cost, to all clients with a taxable, non-retirement account.

 Yes.
 Because the tax savings generated from tax-loss harvesting can be reinvested and compounded over time, you are almost always better off paying taxes later rather than sooner.
 Even if you can’t use the losses harvested in the near term, you can carry forward your losses and use them in later years.

 No catch.
-In addition to diversification and rebalancing, Wealthfront clients who invest at least $100k in a taxable, non-retirement account get access to tax-loss harvesting.
+In addition to diversification and rebalancing, Wealthfront clients who invest in a taxable, non-retirement account get access to tax-loss harvesting.
 When you activate tax-loss harvesting, Wealthfront will continuously monitor your eligible accounts to harvest losses when appropriate.

 Come tax time, Wealthfront will provide you with a Form 1099.
 You can write off any harvested losses against your capital gains and up to $3k a year against your ordinary income.
 You can even carry forward any remaining losses from one year to the next.